 Below screenshot shows you the data present in the [Sales 2] Table

-Double click on SQL Server Import and Export Wizard tool (you can find in start -> All Programs -> Microsoft SQL Server 2014 -> SQL 2014 Import and Export Data Wizard).
+In order to export Data from SQL Server To Excel Using SSIS Import And Export Wizard, Double click on SQL Server Import and Export Wizard tool (you can find in start -> All Programs -> Microsoft SQL Server 2014 -> SQL 2014 Import and Export Data Wizard).
 It will open SQL Server Import and Export Data Wizard.
 First page is the welcome page

 If you don’t want see this page again then Please tick the check box “Do not show this starting page again”.
 For now click Next